MMJZ/CeelySharp/README.md

 The resulting Linq Query syntax implementation for `List<T>` is nearly identical (excluding exception handling) to that implicitly provided by `IEnumerable<T>`, but with the following extra requirements:

+- any side effects in the body must occur after the last `from` statement in the query;
 - lists awaited in an async method body must be declared before the body start;
 - lists must not be otherwise mutated during method execution; and
 - lists must not be awaited more than once in the same method body.